stuebersystems/doc.quattropod.en/docs/mini/multicast.md

 ![](/assets/img/multicast_option.png)

 * Activate the `Multicast` option.
 Next, enter a name for the cast group in the `cast group` field.
-Finally, enter the SSID and password of a WLAN e.g. the WLAN of your school over which the multicast data should be sent:
+Finally, enter the SSID and password of a Wi-Fi e.g. the Wi-Fi of your school over which the multicast data should be sent:

 ![](/assets/img/Cast-Group.png)